rudresh-coder/AutoInspect/README.md

 failed
 ```

-rather than individual API states for every visual pipeline stage.

-Therefore, the frontend pipeline visualization was treated as a UI representation rather than falsely claiming that the backend provides real-time stage telemetry.

-## How AI-Generated Code Was Validated

-AI-generated code was validated through:

-1. Running the application locally.
-2. Testing API endpoints through Swagger.
-3. Testing image uploads with valid and invalid files.
-4. Checking FastAPI logs.
-5. Checking RQ worker logs.
-6. Checking PostgreSQL persistence.
-7. Testing frontend behavior in the browser.
-8. Testing duplicate detection using repeated images.
-9. Testing different images.
-10. Testing failure and recovery behavior.
-11. Testing responsive layouts.

-Code was accepted only after its behavior matched the actual system requirements and observed runtime behavior.

 # 19. Engineering Trade-offs

-## Intentional Simplifications

-The project intentionally avoids several production-level complexities to keep the implementation focused.

-### Local Image Storage
+### Cloud Object Storage

-Images are currently stored locally instead of using cloud object storage.

-This keeps the development environment simple and appropriate for a take-home assignment.
+Cloudflare R2 is used for persistent image storage instead of local storage.
+This improves reliability for the deployed API and background worker, but adds external storage configuration.

+### Asynchronous Processing
+Redis and RQ are used to process images in the background instead of blocking the upload request.
+This improves responsiveness but adds worker and queue infrastructure.

-### Polling
+### HTTP Polling

-The frontend uses HTTP polling to retrieve processing status instead of WebSockets or Server-Sent Events.
+The frontend uses HTTP polling for processing-status updates instead of WebSockets or SSE.
+This keeps the implementation simple but requires repeated status requests.

-This is sufficient for the current scale and keeps the architecture straightforward.

 ### CPU Processing

-The current development environment can perform image processing on CPU.

-GPU acceleration was not required for demonstrating the architecture.
+Image analysis runs on CPU to avoid GPU infrastructure and additional cost.
+The trade-off is slower processing for computationally intensive workloads.

+### Bounded Retries
+RQ jobs use bounded retries with progressive intervals (10, 30, and 60 seconds).
+This improves reliability while preventing indefinite retries.

 ### Limited Processing States

-The backend exposes overall processing states rather than individual states for every analysis component.

-The frontend provides a visual five-stage representation of the conceptual analysis pipeline.
+The backend exposes overall processing status, while the frontend presents the workflow through a five-stage pipeline.
+This simplifies the API while still providing visual progress.

+### Single Worker
+The current deployment uses a single RQ worker, which is sufficient for the current scale but limits concurrent processing.
+Horizontal worker scaling can be added later.

 # 20. Improvements With More Time

-With additional development time, the following improvements would be considered:
+With additional development time, the following improvements could be considered:

 - More accurate license-plate detection
-- Improved OCR preprocessing
+- Improved OCR preprocessing and recognition accuracy
-- Better Indian number plate format validation
+- Better Indian number-plate format validation
-- More robust screenshot/photo-of-photo detection
+- More robust screenshot and photo-of-photo detection
-- Image tampering detection
+- Advanced image tampering and manipulation detection
-- GPU acceleration
+- GPU acceleration for faster image processing
-- Object storage instead of local storage
-- WebSocket/SSE-based processing updates
+- WebSocket/SSE-based real-time processing updates
 - Authentication and authorization
-- Analysis history
+- Analysis history and user-specific inspection records
-- Batch processing
+- Batch image processing
-- Expanded integration and end-to-end tests
+- Expanded integration and end-to-end test coverage
-- More sophisticated retry classification and dead-letter queue handling
+- More sophisticated retry classification
+- Dead-letter queue handling for permanently failed jobs
-- Monitoring and observability
+- Advanced monitoring, alerting, and distributed tracing
-- Production deployment
-- Rate limiting
+- Rate limiting and additional API security controls
-- API authentication
-- Horizontal worker scaling
+- Horizontal scaling of background workers
+- Improved idempotency and duplicate-job handling
+- More comprehensive validation using larger and more diverse real-world vehicle image datasets

 # 21. Scalability Concerns